MUD-GAMES/MUD.5/README.md

 [Mud5](http://mud5games.herokuapp.com/login) was created during our Computer Science's Build Week.
-The front-end was built using Vanilla Javascript or Plain JavaScript, SASS and canvas.
+The front-end was built using Vanilla Javascript or Plain JavaScript, SASS and Canvas HTML.
 The backend was built using Python and Django Framework

 ### Team